 The residential neighbourhood around the Ottawa Main Street area was first settled in the 1910s and 1920s as the City of Windsor developed to the south, extending a couple of blocks in the Town of Walkerville.
 An analysis of Fire Insurance Maps reveal that in 1924, Ottawa Street was still mostly undeveloped, with the exception of a few commercial block buildings and single family dwellings scattered along its length.
 By 1937, the vacant properties began to fill with both traditional Main Street type buildings and apartment blocks in the 1920's architectural style.
-By 1952, the continuous building facade along Ottawa Street that exists today was fully formed.
+By 1952, the continuous building façade along Ottawa Street that exists today was fully formed.

 Figure 152.
-Intersection of Ottawa Street and Pierre Avenue looking east, June 1960
+Intersection of Ottawa Street and Pierre Avenue looking east, June 1960 mph).
+It boasts being one of Windsor's oldest shopping districts since its formation in the 1920s.

 Over the years, the Ottawa Street area has grown into its own distinctive neighbourhood.
 Now its diverse population includes residents of Ukrainian, Russian, Polish, and other Eastern European descent, however the majority are French and Irish.
-Today Ottawa Street has several specialty shops, and has traffic calming measures to keep traffic to 40-50 km/h (25-30 mph).
-It boasts being one of Windsor's oldest shopping districts since its formation in the 1920s.
+Today Ottawa Street has several specialty shops, and has traffic calming measures to keep traffic to 40-50 km/h (25-30